 Self-Help Art Activities for Anxiety

-Art therapy may be helpful if you have trouble expressing yourself due to social anxiety, as it gives you a creative outlet in a non-threatening context.
+Art therapy with a professional may be helpful if you have trouble expressing yourself due to social anxiety, as it gives you a creative outlet in a non-threatening context.

 In cases where trauma or neglect is underlying the development of social anxiety, art therapy may be helpful for you to begin to open up to a therapist.

 Being able to share past experiences and learn how to cope with them may be a starting point within psychotherapy to work on negative thinking patterns.

 Different from cognitive-behavioral therapy (CBT), which requires you to be able to communicate with your therapist from the start, art therapy doesn’t require anything of you in terms of communication.

 Art therapy is also often practiced in a group setting, which can help in creating connections with other people, building social skills, and raising self-esteem.